Tutorial: Writing your First Commodore Component

 Commodore Components allow you to customize and extend the number and variety of tasks that you can perform with Project Syn.
 Using Commodore Components, you can customize and apply changes to all of your clusters, ensuring conformity, coherence, alignment, and drastically reducing the workload for DevOps engineers.

-There are many Commodore Components already published; they perform various tasks, all related to the maintenance of Kubernetes clusters of many different kinds, including OpenShift clusters.
+There are many Commodore Components already published; they perform various tasks, all related to the maintenance of Kubernetes clusters of many different kinds, including OpenShift, Minikube, Rancher, and K3d clusters.

 In this tutorial, we are going to do the following: